Infragistics/DataSource-Reference-Implementations/DataPresenter.DataSources.OData/readme.md

 These properties can be used to tune the fetching and caching behavior of the APDSB to optimize performance for specific server scenarios.

 ####XamDataPresenter Notes
 The XamDataPresenter (XDP) has undergone some minor modifications for 16.1 to support using the APDSB as a data source.
-For example, a  new property on the XDP's DataRecordCellArea class and a new DataPresenterBrushKeys to let the developer control what the XDP displays when data fetches are pending.
+For example, a  new property on the XDP's **DataRecordCellArea** class and a new **DataPresenterBrushKey** let the developer control what the XDP displays when data fetches are pending.
 Here are some highlights:
 *	The developer uses the APDSB with the XDP the same way that any other data source is used – i.e., by setting the XDP’s DataSource property to an instance of an APDSB-derived data source.
 No other property settings are required to use the APDSB with the XDP.
 *	XDP performance can be improved when using the APDSB if you know the contents of the OData schema for the EntitySet whose data you are retrieving.
 By defining a FieldLayout in the XDP with a subset of the schema fields, the APDSB will request and return less data over the server connection.